scaram02/birthday-logger/README.md

 Background photo by Annie Spratt on Unsplash

-Hooks setup adopted and optimmized from [Tania Rascia](https://www.taniarascia.com/crud-app-in-react-with-hooks/)
+Hooks setup adopted and optimized from [Tania Rascia](https://www.taniarascia.com/crud-app-in-react-with-hooks/)